chitselb/pettil/src/perturb/README.txt

         run `xa65` to build a perturb object in pettil/obj/perturb/ VICE emulator launches a virtual PET to run the object

-  PERTURB patches itself in at `restart` with every feat on every platform, and builds an object file, using `xa65`, from pettil/src/perturb/ into pettil/obj/perturb/ feat  e.g. src/perturb/iv/*.i65 .
+PERTURB patches in by changing two bytes at `restart`. and builds an object file for all feats on all platforms, using `xa65`.
+The source code is in pettil/src/perturb/FEAT and object code for our PET to run is in pettil/obj/perturb/ .
 Next, the VICE emulator launches a PET (or VIC-20 or
 Plus/4, you get the idea...) which performs that feat, and finishes.

  into  a 'bag-on-the-side' system, designed for PETTIL test automation.
 It  attaches itself to PETTIL by replacing `restart` with PERTURB's own load/start address (PERTURBORG).
 This address immediately follows where PETTIL loads.
 PERTURBORG is also passed to xa65, along with the complete `pettil-studio` symbol list.
 This exposes the internals of PETTIL to PERTURB